LuChuyu1012/Systemic-Perspective-DeePC/README.md

 \end{equation*}
 ```

-To ensure a fair comparison across input-design cases, the measurement noise realization is kept identical in all experiments, and the input amplitude is adjusted such that the signal-to-noise ratio (SNR) is the same across cases.
+To ensure a fair comparison across input-design cases, the measurement noise realization is kept identical in all experiments, and the input amplitude is adjusted such that the signal-to-noise ratio (SNR) is 20dB across cases.
 The measured output used to construct the Hankel matrix is

 ```math
 y(t)=y_0(t)+v(t),